From Ohio History Central

 At the same time, other whites, including some slave owners, began to believe that slavery was no longer cost effective.
 Many farmers in the South used slave labor to grow tobacco.
 By the 1770s, the tobacco market had become glutted due to over-production.
 In some cases, it began to cost the slave owners more money to grow the crop than they received when they sold it.
 Some farmers switched to grain crops, which did not require the same number of workers as the tobacco crop did.
 As a result of these factors, some whites began to believe that slavery would soon come to an end.

 Another group dedicated to slavery's abolition was the American Colonization Society.
-Founded in 1817, most members of the American Colonization Society came from religious groups, especially the Society of Friends, from the North or were slave owners from states in the Upper South like Kentucky and Virginia.
+Founded in 1817, most members of the American Colonization Society came from religious groups, especially the Society of Friends, in the North; or were slave owners from states in the Upper South like Kentucky and Virginia.
 Many of the organization's members advocated gradual emancipation.
 In this way, slaves would gain their freedom slowly over time and in small numbers.
 Many Northern states passed laws in the late 1700s that stipulated a slave would gain his or her freedom upon reaching a certain age.
 Gradual emancipation laws would hopefully reduce the fears of reluctant whites.
-Many Northern and Southern whites opposed an end to slavery because they did not want to face competition from or to live next to former slaves.
-To deal with these objections, the American Colonization Society proposed sending former slaves and African Americans who had been born free to Liberia in Africa.
+Many Northern and Southern whites opposed an end to slavery because they did not want to face competition from or live next to former slaves.
+To deal with these objections, the American Colonization Society proposed sending former slaves and other African Americans who had been born free to Liberia in Africa.
 The American Colonization Society also pressured the federal government to compensate slave owners who freed their slaves.
-By 1830, the American Colonization had managed to send only 1,400 blacks to Liberia.
-More slaves were born every week in the United States than the American Colonization Society sent back to Africa in an entire year.
+By 1830, the American Colonization had managed to send only 1,400 African Americans to Liberia.
+More people were born into slavery every week in the United States than the American Colonization Society sent to Africa in an entire year.